 This is another herbal remedy that has been used for centuries for pain relief.
 It also increases circulation and suppresses inflammation.
 For oregano extract powder, take 500 mg once to three times daily.

 For most cases of scoliosis, the cause is unknown, but low bone mineral density and scoliosis have been highly correlated (x, x).
 Vitamin D3 is essential for calcium absorption, and it also is needed for healthy muscles, and overall health (x).
 Because vitamin D is used by the body to absorb other vitamins, a deficiency can result in other vitamin deficiencies.
-Take one softgel of vitamin D3 with a meal once per day (x).
+Take 50mg a day (x).

 Fish oil contains omega-3 fatty acids which are essential for overall health.
 They also help reduce pain and inflammation in the body (x).
 Take one or two fish oil softgels two to three times daily (x).

 Ginger is a powerful anti-inflammatory that has been used medicinally for millennia, and has been shown in modern studies to offer pain relief.
 Taking ginger may also help avoid side effects of conventional painkillers, such as stomach disorders (x).
 Take 1,000 mg once daily with plenty of water, or as directed by your doctor (x).

 Arnica offers pain relief and helps alleviate inflammation (x).
 It should never be taken internally, but applied to the skin.
 To use, dissolve a teaspoon or two of arnica extract in 50 ml of water.
 Dampen a cotton cloth with the mixture and apply to the affected area.
 Do not use on broken skin.
 It is possible to have an allergic reaction to arnica, so if you have sensitivities to the sunflower family including dandelions, marigolds and daisies, you may prefer not to use arnica (x).